Force over Distance: Chapter 16

 “Yeah, I know.
 Sounds kind of esoteric, right?
 It’s not.
 It’s infinitely practical.
 Most of this I don’t understand and I’ve never been more sad we don’t have the internet—that’s a lie, I’m equally sad on a daily basis—but maybe with the unlocked database I can—”

 “Eli,” Young said.
-“Can we move this along, please?”
+“Let’s move this along, please?”

-“Right, sorry, okay.
-It’s hard for me, I’m still coming to terms with my own stupidity.
+“Right, sorry.
+It’s hard for me; I’m still coming to terms with my own stupidity.
 So, these Problems of Incredible Difficulty.
 The technical term for them is ‘NP-complete.’
 They involve things like choice and ways around and through sets of things.
 Like the Traveling Salesman Problem.
 You have a guy selling—whatever.
 Computers.
 And he has, like, a bunch of cities to visit.
 He wants to hit each city once, and he wants to do it on the shortest path.
 That’s an NP-complete problem.”

 “It’s not, for three cities.
 But for three-thousand cities?”